 If you don’t have a coach, I’d be happy to create a program and coach you.
 Go to my personal training page for more info.

-Heart Rate Training Zone calculation accuracy
+Heart rate zones – calculation accuracy

 Over the years and multiple lab tests, however, I noticed that these ranges tend to deviate only by around 1-2% (up to 5 bpm).